zhuang-li/SCAR/README.md

 ### Olmo Performance

 The official checkpoint [allenai/OLMo-7B-SFT](https://huggingface.co/allenai/OLMo-7B-SFT) is trained on 320k data from [allenai/tulu-v2-sft-mixture](https://huggingface.co/datasets/allenai/tulu-v2-sft-mixture).
 We evaluate the performance of models trained with SCAR-filtered data using 10k, 5k, and 2.5k instruction-answer pairs.
 The evaluation metric is L.C.
 WinRate, which compares model outputs with 'gpt-4-1106-preview' using [meta-llama/Meta-Llama-3-70B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct) as the judger on the [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval) benchmark.
+The evaluator-human agreement test results on AlpacaEval show that Meta-Llama-3-70B-Instruct achieves a higher agreement rate with human evaluations (67.5) than the human-to-human agreement rate (65.7).

 | Dataset Size        | L.C.
 WinRate |
 |---------------------|--------------|